 The Company has entered into various research and development and manufacturing contracts.
-These agreements are generally cancelable, and related payments are recorded as the corresponding expenses are incurred.
-The Company records accruals for estimated ongoing costs.
-When evaluating the adequacy of the accrued liabilities, the Company analyzes progress of the research studies or clinical trials and manufacturing activities, including the phase or completion of events, invoices received and contracted costs.
+Related payments are recorded as the corresponding expenses are incurred.
+The Company records accruals for estimated ongoing costs and prepaid expenses for advance payments.
+When evaluating the adequacy of the accrued liabilities and prepaid expenses, the Company analyzes progress of the research studies or clinical trials and manufacturing activities, including the phase or completion of events, invoices received and contracted costs.
 Significant judgments and estimates are made in determining the accrued balances at the end of any reporting period.
 Actual results could differ from the Company's estimates.
 The Company's historical accrual estimates have not been materially different from the actual costs.